-Looking for incredible coffee in Baltimore?
-We asked 9 of our favorite Charm City bloggers to spill the deets on the best cup of joe in the area.
+Looking for incredible coffee?
+We asked 9 of our favorite Charm City bloggers to spill the deets on the best cafes in Baltimore.
 Continue reading for the 411 on what’s good, and remember to bookmark this post because you’re gonna want to visit each and every one of these coffee shops.
 So, without further ado, let’s kick things off with Charmington’s.

 Adam Yosim: Charmington’s